 How AutoPi Helps Manage Automotive Diagnostic Trouble Codes

-AutoPi deliveres devices and cloud solutions for gathering telematics information from vehichles and heavy-machinery.
-Part of this is to read, interpred and analyse diagnostic trouble codes.
+AutoPi delivers devices and cloud solutions for gathering telematics information from vehicles and heavy-machinery.
+Part of this is to read, interpret and analyze diagnostic trouble codes.
 The devices will connect direct to your vehicle and record the trouble codes active.
-Through the cloud platform you can analyse and determine the serverity of the trouble code and use this information to determine a proper action.
+Through the cloud platform you can analyze and determine the severity of the trouble code and use this information to determine a proper action.

 An example of this is the following codes;